 Preserving Pleasanton's Planned Progress

-We need your help to protect the best of Pleasanton*
+We need your help to STOP MASSIVE SPRAWL in Pleasanton

 * Pleasanton Voters need to stop the sprawl that is coming to East Pleasanton.
 Your involvement is critical and is needed now.
 Please take the following action to help us preserve the best of Pleasanton: